balinterdi/thrifty/README.markdown

 ## On the test server

 If you would like a test ride without bothering with installing gems, head over to [thrify.heroku.com](http://thrifty.heroku.com).
 Please let me know if it is not available there.
+Please note that I can not assume any responsibility for the safety, integrity or secrecy of your data stored on this test server.

 # Further development